About

 The Misson

-The mission takes me all across the United States, where I dedicate my time and energy to help homeless animals and support rescue organizations.
-I believe every animal deserves a loving home.
-Whether it’s raising awareness, assisting shelters, or helping with adoptions, dog walking, helping with fostering, I am fully invested in making a positive impact on the lives of these animals wherever my journey takes me.
+The mission takes Paws on Road all across the United States, where dedicated time and energy to help homeless animals and support 501 (c)(3) rescue organizations.
+Paws on Road believes every animal deserves a loving home.
+Whether it’s raising awareness, assisting shelters, or helping with adoptions, dog walking, helping with fostering, fully invested in making a positive impact on the lives of these animals.

 The Story